 Sometimes children are apprehensive about trying foods because they don’t know how it will taste.
 Other times they are uncertain of the texture or they worry that if they eat one bite then they will have to finish all that is in front of them.
 Enter FOOD ART!
 Being creative with foods allows for a child to have food exposures without the commitment of actually eating the food AND it allows them to touch it to learn more about the texture.
 Children love crafts and it has been my experience that my boys creativity far outweighs my own.
 When we do food art they have incredible suggestions to add to my initial vision.

-We are excited to bring you a new monthly series from Katie Blauser, the brains behind Eat Pretty Darling.
+We are excited to bring you a new monthly series from Katie Blauser, the creator of Eat Pretty Darling.
 Each month on our blog we will feature a "Color of the Week" that corresponds with Veggie Buds Club's veggie of the month.
-May's veggie is BEANS so we can't wait to focus on GREEN veggies this month!
+We're featuring BEANS this month so we can't wait to focus on GREEN veggies!

 Katie Blauser is the mama of two boys, wife of a picky eater, and food lover at Eat Pretty Darling.
 She believes in making food fun, healthy, & pretty!
 Katie’s not only outnumbered by boys in her little family, but also by picky eaters.
 She loves trying to find new ways to get both kids and adults to eat healthy while making food pretty yummy, pretty healthy, and pretty fun!
 Find Katie on Instagram (@eatprettydarling), where she shares colorful and cute food ideas for both picky and adventurous eaters.